 Feedback on part feasibility which is delivered in a timely, reliable and comprehensible manner is important in order to ensure an optimal part design.
 The feasibility analysis enables you to quickly identify problem areas in the part such as splits, improper thinning and possible wrinkles.

 Efficient Planning & Bidding enables the rapid and transparent cost estimations for the production of automotive body parts.
 As a designer or cost analyst, you can use this information to make reasonable estimations for the selected stamping process.

 During process engineering, the simulation and evaluation of the entire forming process is carried out.
 It allows you to setup the entire stamping process, make process modifications and also evaluate different process layouts before choosing the most suitable one.

-Successful tool production is based on reliable simulation results and an accurate evaluation, leading to reduced number of correction loops.
-Through an efficient tool tryout, your tool shop can deal with complex part geometry, high-strength steel materials and high quality demands.
+A systematic tryout process based on simulation results gathered in the engineering phase can greatly improve the efficiency of tryout.
+Through an efficient tool tryout, your tool shop can effectively deal with complex part geometry, high-strength steel materials and high quality demands.

 In a production process, even after stamping thousands of parts that meet quality specifications, the part reject rate may suddenly rise for no apparent reason.
-With stamping simulation, you can address these issues and determine appropriate correction measures for successful part production.
+With AutoForm software, you can address such issues and achieve smooth part production with a lower reject rate.